JoaoVasques/mongodb-workshop/README.md

     sbt
     run

-For some info about available after running sbt run:
+For some info about available commands after running sbt run:

     help